richardadvocaat/ATP2intervals.icu/README.md

 ## Usage

 1. **Setup**: Ensure you have the required Python libraries installed (`logging`, `os`, `pandas`, `requests`).
-2. **Configuration**: Update the user variables at the top of the script with your Excel file path, sheet name, athlete ID, API key, and preferred unit system (metric or imperial).
+2. **Configuration**: Update the user variables at the top of the script with your Excel file path, sheet name.
 3. **Excel Sheets**: Place the `Intervals_API_Tools_Office365_v1._ATP2intervals.xlsm` in `C:\TEMP`.
 (This is hardcoded now, but based on the name, there is a possibility to differentiate this)
+4. **User_Data**: In the tab User_Data you can put the athlete ID, API key, preferred unitsystem (metric or imperial) and some basic preferences like the color of the note.
-4. **Run**: Execute the script to sync your training plan with intervals.icu.
+5. **Run**: Execute the scripts in the right order to sync your training plan with intervals.icu.